-Daedalus and Icarus
+Hellenic: Daedalus and Icarus

 The story of Daedalus and Icarus is a classic Hellenic myth, used here to illustrate the difference between evenness and impulsiveness.
 "Daedalus" literally means 'even-handedness" and was a common surname for carpenters and artisans.
+THIS STORY IS ALSO to be used in the theme of "Self-Knowledge".

 Once upon a time, on the island of Crete, a great King named Minos wanted a magnificent garden around his palace.
 He sent for the famous craftsman Daedalus to design and construct the gardens.
 Daedalus came with his son, Icarus, who was learning from his father about craftsmanship.
+He could alreay handle his dad's tools well, but Icarus was still learning patience.

 Daedalus decided to build the gardens in a labyrinth-which is a puzzle that you try to find your way through.
-When the gardens were complete, King Minos loved them, but most people lost their way trying to walk through the maze.
+When the gardens were complete, King Minos loved them, for most people lost their way trying to walk through the maze.
 He even imprisoned his enemies there because they would spend their whole life trying to find their way out.

-Once, Daedalus helped one of King Minos' foes get free from the labyrinth, so the King put Daedalus and his son under arrest.
+Once, Daedalus helped one of King Minos'

+foes get free from the labyrinth, so the King put Daedalus and his son under arrest.
 They were not allowed to board any ships in his harbor, and to swim to the next island would be too far.
 They would have to stay, or so the King thought.
 But the renowned craftsman Daedalus was not dismayed.
 He began building two sets of huge wings, one for himself and one for his son, Icarus.